oliverbacsi/Sense_Hat_Progs/README.md

 Colorful paint is dripping on Your screen, spreading, mixing with the other color drips and fading away.
 - Paint Drips 1 uses a "traditional" linear programming, managing and handling all pixels separately by the code.
-- Paint Drips 2 treats the 2x2 screen elements as objects that can interfere with its neighbouring objects: it can send paint splashes to the neighbours when receiving a drip, as well as receive paint splashes from the neighbours and get the adjacent LEDs tinted to a certain extent with the neighbouring color.
+- Paint Drips 2 treats the 2x2 screen elements as objects that can interfere with their neighbouring objects: They can send paint splashes to the neighbours when receiving a drip, as well as receive paint splashes from the neighbours and get the adjacent LEDs tinted to a certain extent with the neighbouring color.

 ### Aquarium

 ![Screenshot-Aquarium](https://github.com/oliverbacsi/Sense_Hat_Progs/blob/main/_screenshots/scrot-Aquarium.jpg)

 Simulate an aquarium with swimming fish, seaweed, and some bubbles.
+Inspiration taken from asciiaquarium terminal gadget.

 ### Air Data